SunilKumarJB/ClipMagnet/README.md

 Designed specifically for Video Editors and Content Strategists, ClipMagnet identifies high-tension, comedic, action-packed, or highly informative moments, drastically reducing the time required to scour footage for repurposing.

+> **Disclaimer:** This project is a use case demonstration for Gemini.
+It is experimental and **NOT** an official Google product.
+It does not reflect the official products or policies of Google or Google Cloud.
+This repository contains personal experiments built using open documentation and APIs on publicly available materials.

 ## ✨ Features
 - **Intelligent Hook Extraction:** Analyzes entire videos chronologically to find retention-spiking moments.
 - **Detailed Editor Metadata:** Extracts timestamps, scene descriptions, editing justifications, pacing/energy levels, and audio/visual cues for every hook.